 On the plus side, if I can manage to ‘be the egg’ and handle those challenging circumstances all on my own in April, that would give me confidence that I may indeed be able to break the record in September, in better conditions, with more training in my legs (and mind), with a support crew and knowing there will be people to cheer me on, both online and along the side of the road.
 It will be all the better if, in April, I can ride at the same average speed as Lynne’s current record (excluding time to stop to buy food or refill my bottles), but let’s see; that may be wishful thinking.
 Completion is number one, speed is a bonus for this one.

 Some of you may have seen the announcement that the official LEJOG RECORD ‘BE THE EGG’ CAPS are now available to order.
-These high-quality, moisture wicking, unisex caps have a short visor to nicely fit under your helmet.
+These high-quality, moisture wicking, unisex caps made by Owayo have a short visor to nicely fit under your helmet.
 On the inside of the visor there is the special message ‘BE THE EGG’, the mantra I use (and you may find helpful to) when the going gets tough.
 I hope the link works, but you can even see the design in 360 degrees here (use mouse to move the cap).

 It would be awesome to see many of these caps along my LEJOG route when I set out for the record attempt in September and I hope you will enjoy wearing it on your rides too.
 The proceeds from the cap sales will help me to finance this record attempt, as petrol, car hire, motor home hire, accommodation at the very last-minute near the start and finish for crew and officials all add up to several thousands of pounds.
 I am saving up as hard as I can, but I am still a while off.
 If I end up with more money than needed, all surplus will go to Cancer Research UK.
 Please understand that I need to collect a minimum number of orders before I can proceed with the manufacturing via Owayo.
 I hope you don’t mind waiting a little while, but the sooner you order and the sooner I hit the minimum number, the sooner I can get the caps made and sent out to you.